- What we collect

 Ed is working on a thesis entitled Empire’s Companies: Early Corporations and Property Law in the History of Settler Colonialism, a transnational examination of the role played by private companies (such as the South Australian Company, the Swan River Colony, the Australian Agricultural Company and the New Zealand Company).
 Ed is particularly interested in the extinguishment of indigenous systems of property relations and the installation of European property tenure.

 Lucy is researching the movement of Papua New Guineans to Australia 1935-1975, research which builds on her earlier Honours thesis on PNG domestic servants in Australia.
-To date her research has mostly focused on the government records aspect of movement from PNG so in her time at NLA she hopes to research the experience and attitudes of Papua New Guineans and Australians in PNG.
+To date, she has focused on the government records aspect of movement from PNG so while at the Library she hopes to research the experience and attitudes of Papua New Guineans and Australians in PNG.

 Kate Laing, WILPF Australia and the disarmament campaign of the early 1930s